 One Omaha’s respect for Jane Jacobs is based around her urban planning ideals, as well as her grassroots activism to keep her community intact and thriving.

 We believe city planning in Omaha can still benefit from the basic principles of community development laid out in “The Death and Life of Great American Cities.”
 We also strongly endorse grassroots organizing that works from the bottom up, with residents making decisions that affect their own futures; rather than top-down decision-making that places residents on the receiving end of decisions that shape their lives.

 One Omaha works to benefit the Omaha community by addressing the lack of knowledge and resources available for residents to sustain a better quality of life.
-We develop organizers by creating peer-to-peer connections and assisting neighborhoods with cultivating sustainable structures.
 By delivering programs centered around civic education, systems infrastructure, and awareness, we empower residents to make change in their communities.

 This blog was written by Noelle Blood-Anderson, One Omaha’s communications manager.